mathewsunit/mathewsunit.github.io/README.txt

-Prologue by HTML5 UP
-html5up.net | @ajlkn
+Oppam Website on Prologue by HTML5 UP html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Prologue, a simple, single page responsive site template.
+WebSite courtesy Prologue, a simple, single page responsive site template.
 It features a clean, minimalistic design and a sticky sidebar with navigation-linked scrolling.

 Demo content images* are courtesy of the ridiculously talented Felicia Simion.
 Check out